MVTN: Multi-View Transformation Network for 3D Shape Recognition: Additional Results

-We provide in Table \ref{tab:ModelNet40-sup} a comprehensive benchmark of 3D classifications and 3D shape retrieval methods on the standard aligned ModelNet40 \cite{modelnet}.
-This table includes methods that use points as representations as well as other modalities like multi-view and volumetric representations.
-Note how our MVTN improve the previous state-of-the-art in classification (ViewGCN \cite{mvviewgcn}) to reach state-of-the-art in shape retrieval.
-Also note that our implementations of some these methods ( highlighted using $*$) slightly differ from the reported results in these papers.
+We provide in Tables \ref{tab:ModelNet40-cls-supp},\ref{tab:Scanobjectnn-supp}, and \ref{tab:retrieval-supp} comprehensive benchmarks of 3D classifications and 3D shape retrieval methods on ModelNet40 \cite{modelnet}, ScanObjectNN \cite{scanobjectnn}, and ShapeNet Core55 \cite{shapenet,shrek17}.
+These tables include methods that use points as representations as well as other modalities like multi-view and volumetric representations.
+Our reported results of four runs are presented in each table as ``max (avg $\pm$ std)''.
+Note in Table \ref{tab:ModelNet40-cls-supp} how our MVTN improves the previous state-of-the-art in classification (ViewGCN \cite{mvviewgcn}) when tested on the same setup.
+Our implementations (highlighted using $*$) slightly differ from the reported results in their original paper.
 This can be attributed to the specific differentiable renderer of Pytorch3D \cite{pytorch3d} that we are using, which might not have the same quality of the non-differentiable OpenGL renderings \cite{opengl} used in their setups.